Art of the African Diaspora

 Over the next twenty-five years the exhibition ensured the increased visibility for African American artists in the Bay Area that Hart-Schuyers and Hayward conceptualized.
 After the loss of both founders, their organizing efforts were carried on for many years by artists, family members, and RAC.

-The next stage of development happened in 2018, when a Steering Committee comprised of participating artists, presented the exhibition.
+The next stage of the events development happened in 2018, when a Steering Committee comprised of participating artists, presented the exhibition.
 In 2019, the Committee became aware of the necessity to incorporate a broader vision of the African Diaspora and consequently renamed the organization Art Of The African Diaspora.